Nonconventional limit theorems in discrete and continuous time via martingales: Approximation estimates

-and since $0<\delta<\ka\le 1$, it follows from H\"{o}lder's inequality that
+and since $0<\delta<\ka\le1$, it follows from H\"{o}lder's inequality that

-(iii) Set $\tilde V=E[V|\cG]$, $\tilde Z=E[Z|\cH]$, $\tilde {\tilde g}_i(v)=E[f_i(v,\tilde Z,\cdot)]$ and $\tilde g_i (v)=E[f_i(v,Z,\cdot)]$.
+(iii) Set $\tilde V=E[V|\cG]$, $\tilde Z=E[Z|\cH]$, $ \tilde{ \tilde g}_i(v)=E[f_i(v,\tilde Z,\cdot)]$ and $\tilde g_i (v)= E[f_i(v,Z,\cdot)]$.
 Then

-The first term in the right hand side of (\ref{Cop1}) is estimated by (\ref{XY}) similarly to (\ref{Cop2}).
-Observe that $f_i(v,\tilde Z,\cdot)$ is $\cH_i$-measurable, and so we can estimate the second term in the right hand side of (\ref{Cop1}) by (\ref{Co2}) with $V$, $d_1$, $\tilde f_i(v,\om)$ and $\tilde {\tilde g}_i(v)$ in place of $X$, $d$, $f_i(x,\om)$ and $g_i(x)$, respectively.
-The third term in the right hand side of (\ref{Cop1}) is estimated by first using (\ref{f11}) to obtain
+The first term in the right-hand side of (\ref{Cop1}) is estimated by (\ref{XY}) similarly to (\ref{Cop2}).
+Observe that $f_i(v,\tilde Z,\cdot)$ is $\cH_i$-measurable, and so we can estimate the second term in the right-hand side of (\ref{Cop1}) by (\ref{Co2}) with $V$, $d_1$, $\tilde f_i(v,{\omega})$ and $\tilde{\tilde g}_i(v)$ in place of $X$, $d$, $f_i(x,{\omega})$ and $g_i(x)$, respectively.
+The third term in the right-hand side of (\ref{Cop1}) is estimated by first using (\ref{f11}) to obtain

 and then substituting $V$ in place of $v$ there.